AkimovSergey/test_streaming/readme.md

 <h1> What is it</h1>

-This project was done as test task for some company, to demonstrate my programming and designing skills.
+This project was done as test task for some company, to demonstrate my programming and designing skills.<br/>
 An application supposed to parse some transport stream file and extract audio and video into separated files.
 Despite the fact that this project was created for demonstration purposes I believe that it has good, flexible and easy to extend architecture and can become better version of fmpeg :)